Botifarra: Dishes with botifarra

 Usually white botifarra and black botifarra do not need to be cooked, but they are sometimes boiled as an ingredient of escudella i carn d'olla, a traditional dish made by boiling vegetables and meat; as well as in the Catalan way of cooking fava beans.

 Grilled botifarra served with white beans (botifarra amb seques or botifarra amb mongetes) is a typical Catalan dish.

 In Latin America

 In South America cooked botifarra of many types are known as butifarra.
 In the coast of Colombia, butifarra is a dried, shorter, almost round version of the sausage eaten with bollo of yuca and lime juice.
 In Argentina and Uruguay, butifarra is a very fatty, tender and whitish sausage much more like a cased pate, rioplatense butifarra is made with finely minced pork fat and meat that is cased in a soft sausage casing and boiled.
 In Paraguay, butifarra is a finely minced fatty chorizo that is commonly prepared in asado.

-Butifarra is popular in El Salvador, also known to be found in Bolivia and Mexico.
+Butifarra is popular in El Salvador and also known to be found in Bolivia and Mexico.
 In Tabasco, Mexico, la butifarra is a short sausage that is very popular with street vendors, made of seasoned mixed ground beef and pork, deep-fried and usually served with a stack of halved tortillas on each side.